-One other question that I commonly get is “does the brand of golf ball matter when it comes to golf ball stretch?” — No. It doesn’t matter what brand of golf ball you use to do the golf ball stretch.
+One other question I commonly get is, “does the brand of golf ball matter when it comes to golf ball stretch?” — No. It doesn’t matter what golf ball you use to do the golf ball stretch.
 It is more important to do the golf ball stretch and even more important that you do the golf ball stretch properly.

 Rick Kaselj, MS

 For your guide to eliminating your plantar fasciitis pain, check out Plantar Fasciitis Relief in 7 days!